ucdavis-sta141b-2021-winter/sta141b-lectures/README.md

     classroom.
   - Assignments must be turned in by the due date.
 No late assignments are accepted.
-  - Participation will be based on your reputation point in Campuswire.
+  - Participation will be based on your reputation points in Campuswire.
+      - 1% each week if the reputation point for the week is above 20.
+      - the top scorers for the quarter will earn extra bonuses.

 ## Resources